 Mission & History

-The mission of Portland Baroque Orchestra is to produce fresh and historically informed interpretations of music composed before 1840 for a wide audience, and to educate the community, including its youth, about composers, themes and performance practices of this music through world-class professional performances and community outreach and dialogue.
+The mission of Portland Baroque Orchestra is to produce intimate and historically-informed interpretations of music composed before 1840 for a wide audience, and to provide broad access and educate the community about the composers and historic context of this music through world-class professional performances, outreach, and dialogue.

-Emerging in the early 1980s as a grassroots cooperative of musicians, the Portland Baroque Orchestra has matured as a polished, professional organization within the ranks of the best period-instrument orchestras in North America and Europe.
-Succeeding PBO’s regular guest director and artistic advisor Ton Koopman, Monica Huggett has been the group’s artistic director for seventeen years.
-She is considered one of the premier baroque violinists, and was appointed the inaugural artistic director of the Juilliard School’s Institute for Historical Performance in 2008.
+Emerging in the early 1980s as a grassroots cooperative of musicians, the Portland Baroque Orchestra has matured into a polished, professional organization within the ranks of the best period orchestras in North America and Europe.
+Succeeding PBO’s regular guest director and artistic advisor Ton Koopman, Monica Huggett has been the group’s artistic director for over twenty years.
+She is considered one of the premier baroque violinists, and was appointed the inaugural artistic director of The Juilliard School’s Institute for Historical Performance in 2008.